By Jon Stiffler, PTA, Spine Center Coordinator

 - Paraffin Bath: Our occupational therapists use a paraffin bath to relieve pain from arthritis.

-- Acupuncture: Although not typically covered by insurance, acupuncture is a treatment alternative offered at our San Marco and South offices to reduce pain from rheumatoid arthritis.
+- Acupuncture: Although not typically covered by insurance, dry needling is a treatment alternative offered at our Nassau and World Golf to reduce pain from rheumatoid arthritis.

 - Surgery: As mentioned earlier, your physician many make a recommendation for surgery.
 Sometimes medications and therapy fail to slow joint damage.
 JOI has a team of highly trained orthopedic physicians with state of the art technology to help you no matter what your needs are.
 Some surgical options include: